angus-mackenzie/ASD-Notes/ASD04.md

     * Client prioritises stories
 4. Simple design - as simple as the current level of functionality allows.
 No extraneous complexity allowed
     * When the code becomes too unwieldy its time for refactoring
-    * Design only extend to the next iterations new features
+    * Design only extends to the next iterations new features
 5. Small Releases: XP development teams release tested, working code, very frequently
     * Each iteration - 2 weeks - the client gets new code
     * Client evaluates it and dictates the next delivery